Laugharne/solana_rareskills/03 - Important System-level Information in Solana/12 - Solana Sysvars Explained.md

 - **Instructions**: To get access to the serialized instructions that are part of the current transaction.
 - **LastRestartSlot**: Contains the slot number of the last restart (*the last time Solana restarted*) or zero if none ever happened.
 If the Solana blockchain were to crash and restart, an application can use this information to determine if it should wait until things stabilize.

+> **Note :** Le terme **"Lamport"** fait référence à l'algorithme de synchronisation d'horloge utilisé pour maintenir la cohérence de l'horloge entre les nœuds du réseau.
+Cet algorithme est nommé d'après son inventeur, **Leslie Lamport**, un informaticien et lauréat du prix Turing.

+> L'algorithme de Lamport est essentiel dans le protocole de consensus de Solana pour garantir que tous les nœuds du réseau sont synchronisés et ont une compréhension commune du temps.
+Créant un ordre temporel pour les transactions et les événements sur la blockchain Solana.

+> Les nœuds du réseau Solana peuvent maintenir une synchronisation de l'horloge même en présence de latence réseau et de délais variables entre les nœuds.
+Cela contribue à assurer que tous les validateurs du réseau arrivent à un consensus sur l'ordre des transactions et des événements.

 ## Differentiating between Solana slots and blocks.

-A **slot** is a window of time (*about 400ms*) where a designated leader can produce a block.
-A slot contains a **block** (*the same kind of block on Ethereum, i.e a list of transactions*).
-However, a slot might not contain a block if the block leader failed to produce a block during that slot.
+- A **slot** is a window of time (*about 400ms*) where a designated leader can produce a block.
+- A slot contains a **block** (*the same kind of block on Ethereum, i.e a list of transactions*).
+- However, a slot might not contain a block if the block leader failed to produce a block during that slot.

 Their relationship is illustrated below:

 ![](assets/2024-02-19-21-48-44.png)

 Although!
-- **every block maps to exactly one slot**
+- **Every block maps to exactly one slot**
 - The **block hash** is **not** the **same** as the **slot hash**.

 This distinction is evident when clicking on a slot number in an explorer, it opens up the details of a block with a different hash.